GPTGenius/chatgpt-vercel/README.md

   - The model is switchable, supports the OpenAI `DALL·E` model and `Midjourney`
   - Does not support continuous conversation, and each sending will not carry the context.
   - Directly input the image effect you want, for example: `a cat`.
-  - For model `DALL·E`, the valid access time of the image link is `2` hours.
-Please save it in time if necessary.
+  - For model `DALL-E`, expend `OpenAI` tokens.
+The effective access time for the image link is `2` hours.
+Please make sure to save it in time if necessary.
-  - For model `Midjourney`, it is recommended to add the prefix `mdjrny-v4 style`
+  - For model `Midjourney`, depending on the `Discord` configurations, image generation may take a while, with a default timeout of `5` minutes.
+Please be patient and wait.

 ### History record
 When `Save all conversations` is enabled in the global settings, it will be saved to local cache.
 By default, it will not be saved.